maheshdama13/zoomable-chart/README.md

 A zoom and pan plugin for C3 chart >= 0.4.11

-Panning and zooming can be done via slider. moUiSlider is used for slider. <br/>
+Panning and zooming can be done via slider. noUiSlider is used for slider. <br/>
 ####Libraries used: <br/>
 https://github.com/jquery/jquery<br/>
 https://github.com/twbs/bootstrap<br/>